magfje/ahk-scripts/README.md

 - `CapsLock + f` for FilePilot
 - `CapsLock + u` for Cursor

-**Note:** Edit the configuration section at the top of the script to match your app install locations if needed.
+**Note:** You can edit the configuration section at the top of the script to match your app install locations if needed.

 ---

 ## Looking for a Script Manager?
-Check out the [AutoHotkey Script Manager](https://github.com/magfje/ahk-script-manager) for a GUI to manage, enable, and edit your scripts easily.
+I recommend the [AutoHotkey Script Manager](https://github.com/magfje/ahk-script-manager) for a GUI to manage, enable, and edit your scripts easily.